reflectoring/reflectoring.github.io/_posts/2019-02-03-spring-boot-data-jpa-test.md

 the datasource.
 This overrides the `ddl-auto` configuration of Hibernate discussed above.

-We can control if the `schema.sql` file is executed with the property `spring.datasource.initialization-mode`.
-If we set it to `embedded`, it will only execute for an embedded database (i.e. in our tests).
+We can control whether the `schema.sql` file should be executed with the property `spring.datasource.initialization-mode`.
+The default value is `embedded`, meaning it will only execute for an embedded database (i.e. in our tests).
 If we set it to `always`, it will always execute.

 The following log output confirms that the file has been executed: